vivekjag1/C25-AWS-Setup-Guide/README.md

 Now log out of EC2 by typing <code>exit</code>

-## Step 7 - Setting up a docker-hub pipeline in GitHub (highly reccomended)
+## Step 7 - Setting up a docker-hub pipeline in GitHub (highly recommended)
 Ordinarily, to deploy your application, we would need to commit changes to git, re-build the container, and then deploy on AWS.
 To speed up development, we can use GitHub to build the docker containers everytime we make a change and commit to git.
 This reduces the workflow to simply commiting to git, and then deploying on AWS.

 1. To setup the docker CI/CD pipeline, first navigate to the settings tab of your team repository